okta/okta.github.io/_source/_docs/api/getting_started/rate-limits.md

 ### Okta API Endpoints and Per Minute Limits

 Extensions to the base URLs listed below are included in the specified limit, unless the URL is followed by "only."
 For example, `/api/v1/apps/{id}` has a per-minute rate limit of 500 as listed in the second line in the table.
 However, `/api/v1/apps/{id}/users` falls under the more general first line of the table.
-This pattern applies to all the URLs
+This pattern applies to all the URLs.

 | Action | Okta API Endpoint                                             | Per Minute Limit |
 |:---------|:--------------------------------------------------------------|-----------------------:|